 According to the NHS, VLCDs are only suitable for people who are very overweight and have remained so despite efforts to make healthy diet and lifestyle changes.
 VLCDs should only be undertaken with close medical supervision by those with a BMI above 30 (obese) or above 27 (overweight) with weight-related medical problems.

 Not all people who want to lose weight should go on a VLCD.
 Losing too much weight, losing weight too quickly, or depriving yourself of important nutrients in order to lose weight can all be very dangerous.
-While it may seem tempting to go fast and hard, it’s usually much safer and better in the long term to lose weight loss more slowly and sustainably.
+While it may seem tempting to go fast and hard, it’s usually much safer and better in the long term to lose weight more slowly and sustainably.
 Obese people may need to lose weight quickly to alleviate significant health problems or reduce high health risk factors which outweigh the risks of rapid weight loss.

 VLCDs are very effective for losing weight fast, but are also very risky if you do not have ongoing medical supervision.
 If your doctor agrees that a VLCD is a good choice for you, we suggest taking your preferred VLCD program to them so that they can go through it and make sure all of your personal nutritional needs will be met.